SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 radvd.conf

-210.2 PAM authentication (weight: 3)
+### 210.2 PAM authentication

-Weight	3
+#### Weight	3

-Description	The candidate should be able to configure PAM to support authentication using various available methods.
+#### Description	The candidate should be able to configure PAM to support authentication using various available methods.
 This includes basic SSSD functionality.

 Key Knowledge Areas:

 PAM configuration files, terms and utilities